-Is it Worth Visiting the Vancouver Lookout?
+Is it Worth Visiting the Vancouver Lookout at Habour Centre?

-For more information, please click HERE to visit our private policy page.
-We can be reached at buzzinaroundtheworld@gmail.com
+For more information: For more information, please click HERE to visit our private policy page.
+We can be reached at buzzinaroundtheworld@gmail.com.

 What is the Best Time of Day to Visit the Vancouver Lookout?

-I’ve visited the Vancouver Lookout multiple times and have always tried to figure out when is the best time to visit the Vancouver Lookout.
+I’ve visited the Vancouver Lookout multiple times and have always tried to figure out the best time to visit the Vancouver Lookout.
 In my opinion, the best time is about an hour before sunset.
 The reason I feel this way is that an hour before sunset, the sun is low enough that it doesn’t cause a glare on any of the windows of Vancouver’s Harbour Centre.
 Also, the sun is still bright enough to illuminate the greater Vancouver area, allowing you to capture beautiful photos.
-If you visit the Vancouver lookout just before sunset, the Vancouver lookout is definitely worth visiting.
+If you visit the Vancouver Lookout just before sunset, the Vancouver Lookout is definitely worth visiting.

 Another thing to consider when deciding what time of day to visit the Vancouver Lookout is what you want to photograph.
 If you want to photograph places to the east, avoid going in the morning, as the sun will cause a glare.
 The same thing goes with places facing west, as the evening sun will create a glare as well.
 The lack of glare caused by the sun is why I prefer to go right before sunset when the sun is unlikely to cause a glare.